medelae/SnakeGame-Java/README.md

-# SnakeGame-Java
+# SnakeGame-JavaGUI
-A simplistic game of snake I programmed back in college (2014ish).
-Java / GUI.
+A simplistic game of snake I put together back in university.
+Made with Java GUI

-I drew the tiny pixel apple icon.
-I release it to the public domain, if anyone wants to use it.
+Feel free to use the apple pixel for anything, I release it to the public domain